If you want to write about anything you’d like, as often as you’d like, there’s a place for that: your own website.

 Many won’t have as many rules as larger sites, so getting your writing published is sometimes a quicker process.
 Even though their audiences may contain fewer people, those individuals may be highly engaged with the site’s content, which helps you initiate new relationships and invite those readers back to your site.

-Adapting your writing to become a regular contributor
+3. Adapt your writing to become a regular contributor

 For example, Frank Freelancer might enjoy writing for Cosmopolitan and continue to perform detailed research on relevant subjects for the magazine.
 He’ll treat his Cosmopolitan articles with great care and submit his best work.